 Tickets for the Friday, November 9, 2018 screening groups at 7:00 pm and 9:15 pm are on sale now.
 Click here for tickets!

-The 29 Days Later Film Project, now in its eighth year, gives filmmakers extra motivation to make a film and get their projects completed in front of a screened audience.
+The 29 Days Later Film Project, now in its 10th year, gives filmmakers extra motivation to make a film and get their projects completed in front of a screened audience.
 Whereas some competitions are geared toward super-fast creation of a film, the 29 Days Later Project gives filmmakers of all abilities, from beginner to pro, additional time to complete and polish their work.

-Wednesday, July 27, 2016, 7 p.m, (doors open 6:30) Baltimore, MD, Creative Alliance.
-At least one member of each team must be available to get prop and register.
+Wednesday, September 26, 2018, 7 pm (doors open 6:00 pm).
+Creative Alliance, 3134 Eastern Avenue, Baltimore, MD, 21224.
+At least one member of each team must be available to get the prop and register.

 Stay tuned to learn about upcoming discounts associated with 29 Days Later.

 Your film must also include this 29 Days Later title card in 1080 or 720 format (right click and select “save link as” to download) at the beginning or end of your film.
-Also, we ask that you do not post your film online or screen it until after its grand premiere at the 29 Days Later Film Project.
+Also, we ask that you do not post your film online or screen it until at least one week after its grand premiere at the 29 Days Later Film Project.

 Filmmakers own the rights to their films and may submit in or look for distribution.
 We are only asking for the right to use still frames for promotional materials.
-Your film may also appear on our web site, or in a 29 days later online site compilation or DVD if you grant us permission.
+Your film may also appear on our web site, or in a 29 days later online site compilation or DVD/Blu-Ray if you grant us permission.

-Please contact organizers Dawn Campbell or Dean Storm at email@example.com.
+Please contact organizer Dean Storm at email@example.com.